bruvellu/cephalic-furrow/3-text/furrow.md

 regular positions and timing, which suggest they are driven by patterning, or if they are stochastic, which suggest they are driven by mechanical forces.
-We find that the formation dynamics and position of these ectopic folds is variable between individual mutant embryos (@fig:buckling-variability).
+We find that the formation dynamics and position of these ectopic folds is variable between individual mutant embryos (@fig:ectopic-variability).

 <!--Position of ectopic folding is biased-->